 Our time here is finite, if you can, you should

-In February I set off for a run, 2km in I stopped to have a moment.
+In February last year I set off for a run, after 2km I stopped.

-As I gazed out at the swans I took a deep breath and started running again.
-And ran directly into a guy I know, who I worked with for years.
-He knows me inside out.
+As I gazed at the swans swimming along the canal I took a deep breath and started running again.
+And ran directly into a guy I know who I previously worked with, we were desk buddies so he knew me inside out.

 I visited Japan in 2015.
 Travelling Tokyo, Kyoto, Noto and Osaka over 8 days.